New Zealand men's national football team: Return to the international scene

 In June 2023, with Darren Bazeley already having his position as coach for the 2026 cycle, in a friendly against Qatar where the All Whites were winning during the first half, New Zealand defender Michael Boxall claimed to have suffered a racist attack from the Qatari player Yusuf Abdurisag, and in protest by the New Zealand team players against the referee for not acting in this situation, they abandoned the match, not playing the second remaining time.

 Shortly afterwards, there was the return of the Soccer Ashes dispute against the Australians after the original urn was found again after almost 70 years of its disappearance.
 The decisive title match was played in October in England, in which Australia consolidated its superiority after a solid 2–0 victory.
+New Zealand also competed in the Oceania Nations Cup in Vanuatu, emerging as champions after a strong campaign in which they did not concede a single goal, and a part of the squad was then selected to compete for the "OlyWhites" at the Olympic Games in Paris, and these results enabled the team to break into the FIFA top 100 for the first time in seven years, reaching the 94th spot.

+Following on this, they competed in qualifiers for the 2026 World Cup in North America as favorites to advance thanks to the expansion of the tournament to 48 teams, which granted the OFC a direct qualifying spot.
+They secured their place at the World Cup by winning every match including emphatic victories and defeating New Caledonia in the final in Auckland in March 2025, becoming the fifth team to qualify (and the second to do so via the qualifiers) and returning to the tournament after a 16-year absence.

+After an important victory against Chile in the FIFA Series in Auckland, they qualified for the 2026 World Cup, being placed in pot 4 for the group stage draw, and ultimately drawn into Group G with Belgium, Egypt, and Iran.
+They played their first match against Iran, drawing 2–2 with two goals from Elijah Just, followed by two assists from Chris Wood, earning what would be their only point in the tournament, as in their subsequent matches they suffered heavy defeats against Egypt and Belgium, being eliminated last in the group stage.
+In the end, New Zealand managed to score two more goals in the tournament, but in total conceded 10 goals in their participation in the tournament.